ibisba/knowledgebook/pages/contribute/contribute.md

   •	**Option A** : If you are happier using Google Docs: follow the Google Doc way.

-  •	**Option B** : If you are even slightly familiar with Git and want to give it a try on GitHub: follow our step-by-step instructions
+  •	**Option B** : If you are even slightly familiar with Github and want to give it a try: follow our step-by-step instructions
-                   (no technical knowledge required!).
+                   (no technical knowledge is required!).

 ### Contributor responsibilities